Skip to main content

 Frequently asked questions (FAQs)

 • The Prescription Drug Affordability Board is established in the Department of Consumer and Business Services under ORS 646A.693 to protect residents of Oregon, state and local governments, commercial health plans, health care providers, pharmacies licensed in Oregon and others within the health care system in this state from the high costs of prescription drugs.
+The Oregon Legislature created the board through Senate Bill 844 (2021).

 No.

-• Meeting videos are posted soon after each meeting.
-Meeting minutes are posted online after the board approves them.
+Meeting videos are posted on the board calendar page soon after each meeting.
+Meeting minutes are posted on the board calendar page after board approval.

 Oral testimony

 For oral comments, please submit the PDAB public comment form no later than 24 hours before the PDAB meeting.
-The form is located on the Prescription Drug Affordability Board public comment page.

 General written testimony